-Stephen has been MP for his home constituency of Preseli Pembrokeshire since 2005.
+Stephen was first elected MP for his home constituency of Preseli Pembrokeshire in 2005.
 He was educated at state schools in Wales and Scotland, and at Bristol University and London Business School.

 Prior to being elected Stephen was a marketing consultant and had previously worked in communications and policy roles with London Chamber of Commerce and the National Council for Voluntary Youth Services.